marklogic-community/corb2/README.md

 **EXPORT-FILE-TOP-CONTENT** | Used by `com.marklogic.developer.corb.PreBatchUpdateFileTask` to insert content at the top of **EXPORT-FILE-NAME** before batch process starts.
 If it includes the string `@URIS_BATCH_REF`, it is replaced by the batch reference returned by **URIS-MODULE**.
 **EXPORT-FILE-URI-TO-PATH** | Default is true.
 Boolean value indicating whether to convert doc URI to a filepath.
 **FAIL-ON-ERROR** | Boolean value indicating whether the CoRB job should fail and exit if a process module throws an error.
 Default is true.
 This option will not handle repeated connection failures.
+**FILE-LOADER-BASE64-ENCODE** | Boolean option specifying whether the content loaded by FileUrisStreamingXMLLoader or FileUrisXMLLoader (with the option `FILE-LOADER-USE-ENVELOPE=true`) should be base64 encoded, or appended as the child of the `/corb-loader/content` element.
+Default is `false`
+**FILE-LOADER-PATH** | The path to the file or folder that will be the source for a class that extends the AbstractFileUrisLoader
+**FILE-LOADER-SET-URIS-BATCH-REF** | Boolean option indicating whether a file loader should set the [URIS_BATCH_REF](https://github.com/marklogic/corb2#uris_batch_ref).
+Default is false
+**FILE-LOADER-USE-ENVELOPE** | Boolean value indicating whether FileUris loaders should use an XML envelope, in order to send file metadata in addition to the file content.
 **INSTALL** | Whether to install the Modules in the Modules database.
 Specify 'true' or '1' for installation.
 Default is false.
 **MAX_OPTS_FROM_MODULE** | Default is 10.
 Max number of custom inputs from the URIS-MODULE to other modules.
 **MODULE-ROOT** | Default is '/'.